BIAPT/Consciousness-Graph/extras/2_python_code/README.md

 ```python
 patient.plot_deb_wpli
 ```
-The calculation of the wpli relies on the mne python library, specifically the [pectral_connectivity module](https://mne.tools/stable/auto_examples/connectivity/plot_sensor_connectivity.html#sphx-glr-auto-examples-connectivity-plot-sensor-connectivity-py)
+The calculation of the wpli relies on the mne python library, specifically the [spectral_connectivity module](https://mne.tools/stable/auto_examples/connectivity/plot_sensor_connectivity.html#sphx-glr-auto-examples-connectivity-plot-sensor-connectivity-py)
 ### Anticipated future aims
 Following are what I believed should be added to be more useful.
 - Support for dPLI and AEC, AEC is already supported by [mne](https://mne.tools/stable/auto_examples/connectivity/plot_mne_inverse_envelope_correlation.html#sphx-glr-auto-examples-connectivity-plot-mne-inverse-envelope-correlation-py)